Doctor of Ministry (D.Min.)

 - Preliminary reading.
 Assigned reading must be completed prior to the classroom experience, fulfilling a requirement of 1,800-2,000 pages of reading for a 3-unit course and 2,400-2,500 pages for a 4-unit course.
 The reading provides the theoretical basis for the analysis of practical situations in ministry.

 - Classroom experience (Korean program).
 The Doctor of Ministry Korean program follows APU’s academic calendar.
 Each class meets multiple times during the semester in one-day intensive sessions utilizing lecture and discussion formats.
-In this way, courses provide opportunity for critical reflection and application of content over a period of several months.
+In this way, courses provide opportunity for peer-learning, critical reflection, and application of content over a period of several months.

 - Grading.
 Students must achieve a minimum grade of B- in order to receive credit for work in a course.
 If a student receives a grade of C+ or lower in a course, the course may be repeated, and the new grade, if higher, will replace the former grade in the computation of the grade-point average.